nhselect/cypmh-index/content/rapid-access/eating-disorders.md

   - 664
   - 663
 additionalResources:
-  - title: Carer or Parent Resources
+  - title: Carer or parent resources
     description: These are some resources that are great to share with the young person or their family.
 Healthcare professionals may also find them useful as they give an insight into the understanding required by the CYP and family, and they may help address questions posed to the healthcare professional.
     resources:
       - 196
       - 310
       - 311
-  - title: Further Resources
+  - title: Further resources
     description: These resources provide additional information for the learner looking to extend their exploration of the subject matter beyond the initial rapid access list.